squat/kilo/README.md

 ## Analysis

-The topology and configuration of a Kilo network can be analyzed using the `kgctl` binary.
+The topology and configuration of a Kilo network can be analyzed using the [`kgctl` command line tool](./docs/kgctl.md).
 For example, the `graph` command can be used to generate a graph of the network in Graphviz format:

 ```shell